|Index||4 reviews in total|

 As Churchill, Burton does a pretty good job of imitating Churchill's public voice, although when he becomes angry he brays.
 He gives us a gruff Churchill, whose only humor is expressed through sarcastic insults toward his fellow pols, the foreign office, and Herr Hitler.

-In the final scene, Churchill delivers his stirring speech about "blood, toil, tears, and sweat", and it's very effective because Burton has a greater capacity for bombast than Churchill, even though Churchill was a politician.
+In the final scene, Churchill delivers his stirring speech about "blood, toil, tears, and sweat", and it's very effective because Burton has a greater capacity for bombast than Churchill, even though Burton was drunk and Churchill was a politician.
 Churchill, as much as anything else, was a fine writer and speaker, precise and articulate, and this film captures those qualities well.

 |Ratings||Plot keywords||Main details|